 Is it to defend the nationalist community?
 It is hard to see, to put it no higher, how killing people and damaging the Province's economy helps the nationalist community from any point of view.
-The only effect of further violence may be to provoke a response from which the nationalist community will suffer too.

 Is it to force their way into talks?
 This is manifestly absurd, since the only obstacle to Sinn Fein joining the talks is the absence of a credible and lasting halt to the violence.